-The best way to do that is to stash those top performers in a unique campaign with their own dedicated budget.
+The best way to do that is to stash those top performers in a unique campaign with their own dedicated budget. 🥳

-How to Create SPAGs
+How to create SPAGs

 Now that we’ve established the value of SPAGs for one eCommerce product or a thousand, let’s talk about how to create your first Single Product Ad Group.

-For the sake of SPAGs, the two most relevant columns are Item ID and Title, because these will make up your ad group name.
+For the sake of SPAGs, the two most relevant columns are Item ID and Title because these columns make up your ad group name.

-Generating SPAGs Names in Excel
+Generating SPAG names in Excel